darsain/sly/README.md

 **This plugin is in development!** and the API may change before the 1.0.0 release.

 To do before 1.0.0:

-- Extending events with jQuery.Callbacks API.

-Maybe in 1.0.0, maybe later:

 - Touch events support.